rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 ```

 takes all changes since the last `subtree pull` from the tool repo
-repo and adds these commits to the rustc repo + a merge commit that moves the tool changes into
+and adds these commits to the rustc repo + a merge commit that moves the tool changes into
 the specified directory in the rust repository.

 It is recommended that you always do a push first and get that merged to the tool master branch.